LL.M. in European Business Law

 Our LL.M. in European Business Law has been designed to help equip you with the knowledge and understanding to operate successfully in today's international and business environment.
 Supported by a respected academic team, you will have the opportunity to gain a highly valued qualification that could give you a real advantage in your professional life.

-- The start of the study is planned for October 2018
+- The start of the study is planned for Fall 2019

 - doc.
 Dr. iur.
 Harald Christian Scheu, Mag. phil., Ph.D., Senior Lecturer in Introduction to the International Law and European Integration

-- Dr. Petr Dobiáš, Ph.D., MCIArb, Senior Lecturer in Private International Law (International Commercial Arbitration)
+- Dr. Petr Dobiáš, Ph.D., MCIArb, MBA, Senior Lecturer in Private International Law (International Commercial Arbitration)